Van Jefferson

-Vanchi LaShawn Jefferson Jr. (born July 26, 1996) is an American football wide receiver for the Los Angeles Rams of the National Football League (NFL).
-He played college football at Ole Miss and Florida and was drafted by the Rams in the second round of the 2020 NFL Draft.
+Vanchi LaShawn Jefferson Jr. (born July 26, 1996) is an American professional football wide receiver for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Ole Miss Rebels and Florida Gators and was selected by the Los Angeles Rams in the second round of the 2020 NFL draft.
+Jefferson won Super Bowl LVI with the Rams during the 2021 season.
+He has also played for the Atlanta Falcons and Pittsburgh Steelers.

-Early life and high school
+Early life

 Born and raised in Brentwood, Tennessee, Jefferson attended Ravenwood High School.
 As a junior, he caught 87 passes for 1,251 yards and 14 touchdowns.
-He was named first team All-State after recording 67 receptions for 1,223 yards and 13 touchdowns and initially committed to play college football at Georgia.
-Jefferson de-committed from Georgia in January of his senior year and ultimately signed to play at Ole Miss.
+As a senior, he was named first team All-State after recording 67 receptions for 1,223 yards and 13 touchdowns.
+He initially committed to play college football at Georgia.
+However, he de-committed in January of his senior year and flipped his commitment to Ole Miss, choosing the Rebels over offers from Georgia, Michigan, Oklahoma, and Tennessee.

 College career

 In 2015, Jefferson redshirted his true freshman season at Ole Miss.
 In 2016, as a redshirt freshman, he had 49 catches for 543 yards and three touchdowns.
 Jefferson finished his redshirt sophomore season with 42 receptions for 456 yards and one touchdown.
 Following the 2017 season, Jefferson announced his intent to transfer from Ole Miss after the program was sanctioned by the NCAA, ultimately choosing to continue his collegiate career at Florida.

 Jefferson was granted immediate eligibility to play for Florida after transferring after receiving waivers from the NCAA and the Southeastern Conference (SEC).
 In 2018, his first season with the Gators, he led the team with 35 receptions, 503 receiving yards, and six touchdown receptions.
 As a senior, he caught 49 passes for 657 yards and six touchdowns.
 He caught six passes for 129 yards against Virginia in the 2019 Orange Bowl, his final career game.
 Jefferson finished his collegiate career with 175 receptions for 2,159 yards and 16 touchdowns in 45 games played.